Silver Criteria

 Offer the dog 5 tins, only 2 of which hold two different scents (i.e. orange and gun oil).
 Dog must differentiate between both scents and detect the one cued.
 Repeat twice.

-Dog wraps front legs around either another dog, a teddy or handler’s leg.
+Dog wraps front legs around a teddy, inanimate object or handler’s leg and holds for at least 3 seconds.

 Dog wipes their paws in a circular or digging motion on a doormat or rug.

-Six or more tricks sequenced to your choice of music for 60 seconds or more.
+6 or more tricks sequenced to your choice of music for 60 seconds or more.
 Must include at least three silver tricks.
 You can reuse tricks previously ticked off for silver.
+Worth 4 Points.